-Two of the regimes proposed involve production of durable hardwood logs, each of which suits different site types.
+The two main regimes proposed involve production of durable hardwood logs, each of which suits different site types.
 These regimes offer prospective hardwood growers, who will have different objectives and varying land types, two main options for growing trees for clear fell harvest.